Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Common success metrics include:

-Reduction in licensing costs
+- Reduction in licensing costs

-Reduction in infrastructure consumption
+- Reduction in infrastructure consumption

-Reduction in support workload
+- Reduction in support workload

-Improvement in system reliability
+- Improvement in system reliability

-Improvement in security posture
+- Improvement in security posture

-Improvement in deployment speed
+- Improvement in deployment speed

-Improvement in governance compliance
+- Improvement in governance and compliance

 These metrics demonstrate the value of rationalization to executives and stakeholders.